Written by Nupur Jena

 Health Benefits of Natto

 One of the benefits of natto is its richness in both Vitamin K1 and K2, which reduce blood clots.
-With its great effects on the health and strength of skin, heart and bones, natto is really sounds nutritious!
+With its great effects on the health and strength of skin, heart and bones, natto is very nutritious!

 Taste, Texture and Smell of Natto